Inflation in Weyl Scaling Invariant Gravity with $R^3$ Extensions

 Generally, inflation takes place when the potential is flat and $\Phi$ evolves to the vacuum ($\Phi|_{V=0}$).
 The cosmological observations would restrict the potential and the initial value $\Phi_i$ when inflation starts, here the $\Phi_i$ is defined as the value when the comoving horizon of the inflationary universe shrinks to the same size as today.

 For $\zeta>0$ and $\gamma>0$, the scalar potential contains three separate vacua, one lying at the center and the other two at both sides.
 Therefore, there are two different viable inflationary patterns.
 One pattern refers to the evolution into the central minimum, and the other into the side minima.
-We can calculate the value of $\Phi$ which corresponds to the hill-top of the potential in this case
+We can calculate the value of $\Phi$ which corresponds to the hilltop of the potential in this case

 which is the critical point of two inflationary patterns.
-Neglecting the velocity, if the initial value of inflation field satisfies $|\Phi_i|>|\Phi_h|$, it will evolve towards the side vacua.
-If $|\Phi_i|<|\Phi_h|$ at the beginning, the inflation field will evolve towards the central vacuum.
+Neglecting the velocity, if the initial value of inflation field satisfies $|\Phi_i|>|\Phi_h|$, it will evolve toward the side vacua.
+If $|\Phi_i|<|\Phi_h|$ at the beginning, the inflation field will evolve toward the central minimum.
+There is another point worth noting.
+The potential at $\Phi=0$ in this case has no continuous left and right derivatives.
+This seems to be problematic when the inflaton falls into the central minimum.
+However, if we consider the existence of higher-order curvature, e.g., $\hat R^4/\varphi^4$, there will be a rounded bottom at $\Phi=0$, and if the higher-order curvature is small, its influence will only concentrate around $\Phi=0$ without affecting the physical quantities of slow-roll inflation (see Appendix \ref{ap1} in detail).

 For other cases of $\zeta$ and $\gamma$, there are only the global side minima.
 Hence the only feasible inflationary pattern is that $\Phi$ evolves to either one of the side minimum.
-The initial value $\Phi_i$ has to correspond to a real potential, and when there is a false vacuum in $\zeta<0$ case, it requires a large enough $|\Phi_i|$ outside two local maxima of the potential to ensure the gradient of $V(\Phi_i)$ towards the true vacuum.
+The initial value $\Phi_i$ has to correspond to a real potential, and when there is a false vacuum in $\zeta<0$ case, it requires a large enough $|\Phi_i|$ outside two local maxima of the potential to ensure the gradient of $V(\Phi_i)$ toward the true vacuum.
 Next, we are going to discuss the inflation in these two patterns respectively.